hardminesheep/Password-Cracker/README.md

 ## ABOUT THIS SCRIPT
-This is a python scrypt I made that creates suprisingly good passwords.
-You enter in a email and it will go through a list of a ton of words and will add numbers to the end and in front randomly. you also have the option of including special charectors and amount of passwords to generate.
+This is a python script I made that creates suprisingly legit looking passwords.
+You enter in a email and it will go through a list of words and will add numbers to the end and in front randomly. you also have the option of including special charectors and amount of passwords to generate.

 ## OUTPUT EXAMPLES:
   ```python